todays tech news scookietech

 I built S Cookie Tech because I was tired of wading through garbage to find real tech news.

-You know the feeling.
-You open your feed and it’s a mess of clickbait, sponsored posts, and recycled stories.
-You just want the facts without the noise.
+You know the feeling, open your feed and it’s clickbait, sponsored posts, recycled stories.
+Just facts.
+No noise.

 I cover everything from gadget comparisons to software development to emerging tech trends.
 You get what you need without the fluff.